sulfo/xml-sitemap-feed/readme.txt

 The sitemap is dynamically generated just like a feed.
 There is no actual file created.

-= I do see a sitemap.xml file in site root but it does not seem to get updated! =
+= I see a sitemap.xml file in site root but it does not seem to get updated! =

 You are most likely looking at a sitemap.xml file that has been created by another XML Sitemap plugin before you started using this plugin.
 Just remove it and let the plugin dynamically generate it just like a feed.
 There is no actual file created.

 If that's not the case, you are probably using a caching plugin or your browser does not update to the latest feed output.
 Please verify.

+= I use a caching plugin but the sitemap is not cached =

+Some caching plugins have the option to switch on/off caching of feeds.
+Make sure it is turned on.

+Frederick Townes, developer of **W3 Total Cache**, says: "There's a checkbox option on the page cache settings tab to cache feeds.
+They will expire according to the expires field value on the browser cache setting for HTML."

-= I get an ERROR when opening the sitemap or robots.txt ! =
+= I get an ERROR when opening the sitemap or robots.txt! =

 The following errors might be encountered: